NUWC Division Newport engineer mentors university students on underwater vehicle projects

 |0

-This work, NUWC Division Newport engineer mentors university students on underwater vehicle projects, by Nicholas Froment, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport engineer mentors university students on underwater vehicle projects, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.